keelan542/HOMOLUMO/README.md

 # HOMO-LUMO

-This is a python program that when given a Gaussian 16 output file (.log), will print out the HOMO and LUMO energies, as well as the HOMO-LUMO gap, in units of eV.
+This is a python program that when given a Gaussian 16 output file (.log), will plot the HOMO and LUMO energies, as well as the HOMO-LUMO gap, in units of eV, using Matplotlib.
+These energies will also be outputted to the terminal once Matplotlib has been closed.

 Usage: py orbs.py <name_of_file_without_extension>